A Marstrand type slicing theorem for subsets of $\mathbb{Z}^2 \subset \mathbb{R}^2$ with the mass dimension: Introduction and statement of results.

 The idea is to restrict $U$ to some small interval, say $U'$ and without loss of generality consider $v_0=0$.
 Thus all the tubes parametrized by values in $U'$ pass through the origin, and lie within a small cone, corresponding to the interval.
-The area of a cone grows as the square of the length of the edge of the cone, and it is thus a two dimensional object (unlike a vertical strip of finite horizontal width, which essentially is a one dimensional object).
+The area of a cone grows as the square of the length of the edge of the cone, and it is thus a two dimensional object (unlike a vertical strip of finite horizontal width, which is essentially a one dimensional object).
 A positive Lebesgue measure of the tubes within this cone have an exceptionally high dimension.
-So the idea is to carefully ``integrate" the number of points across each of these tubes, so that the cone in itself has an exceptionally high number of points and thus has dimension greater than E itself, which is a contradiction.
+So the idea is to carefully `integrate' the number of points across each of these tubes, so that the cone in itself has an exceptionally high number of points and thus has dimension greater than $E$ itself, giving a contradiction.

-In order to do this ``integration" within the cone, we will show that for each of the exceptional tubes, there are heights so that in the upper half of the tube till these heights, we have an exceptional number of points.
-We then carefully choose a positive Lebesgue measure subset of the tubes so that these special heights of all these tubes in this specific subset are in approximately the same height range.
-Now within this subset, we choose a well spaced set of tubes so that the upper halves of all these tubes are mutually disjoint, so there is no scope of double counting any point.
-Now we add up all the points in the upper halves of all these well spaced tubes of this subset, which are all this the approximately similar height range.
-This would imply that the intersection of the cone with a square whose one vertical side extends from the $x$ axis till anywhere in this approximate height range, in itself has an exceptionally large number of points.
+In order to perform this `integration' within the cone, we will show that for each of the exceptional tubes, there exist heights $H_{l,t}$, indexed by the integers, so that in the upper half of the tube till these heights in the range $[H_{l}/2, H_{l}]$, we have an exceptional number of points.
+We then carefully choose a positive Lebesgue measure subset of the tubes so that these special heights of all these tubes in this specific subset are in a quantifiably similar height range.
+Now within this subset of tubes, we choose a well spaced set of tubes so that the upper halves of all these tubes are mutually disjoint, so there is no double counting of any point.
+We add up all the points in the upper halves of all these well spaced tubes of this subset, which are all this the approximately similar height range.
+This would imply that the intersection of the cone with a suitable square whose one side extends vertically from the $x$ axis till anywhere in this approximate height range, in itself has an exceptionally large number of points.
 This process can be repeated for a countably infinite number of such height ranges.
-This shows that the intersection of the cone with E in itself has dimension greater than $dim(E)$ which gives us the contradiction.
+This then shows that the intersection of the cone with $E$ in itself has dimension greater than $\mathrm{dim}(E)$ which gives us the contradiction.